-Worldlink offers its internet service in three categories namely Photon 600/Photon Lite, SME (Small and Medium Enterprise), and Enterprise Solutions.
-Below is the breakdown of the packages and their corresponding costs of Worldlink Internet.
+Worldlink offers its broadband internet service in three categories – Residential, Enterprise, and Corporate.
+Below is the breakdown of different packages, costs, and more details.

-WorldLink has launched its 600 Mbps fiber broadband plan as its latest premium offer in its response to the ongoing internet speed war in Nepal.
-Worldlink Photon 600 the country’s fastest internet plan ever to date.
+WorldLink has launched its 600 Mbps fiber broadband plan as its latest premium offer in response to the ongoing internet speed war in Nepal.
+Before Worldlink Photon 600 was the country’s fastest internet plan ever but later 1Gbps plan superseded it.
 The ISP has announced that it will introduce Nokia Beacon 3.0 Mesh router system to complement its blazing 600 Mbps speed package.

-A 600 Mbps internet package is an elite class offering that should meet all the needs of any moderate to the heavy internet user.
-From gaming to work-from-home, to large files uploads/downloads, streaming, the 600 Mbps fiber broadband would surely give a joy-ride experience to the subscribers.
+A 600 Mbps internet package is an elite-class offering that should meet all the needs of any moderate to heavy internet user.
+From gaming to work-from-home, to large file uploads/downloads, and streaming, the 600 Mbps fiber broadband would surely give a joy-ride experience to the subscribers.

 Worldlink has set its ultimate internet offer Photon 600 exclusively for annual renewal which comes for Rs.30,000.
 To set up this package, a customer will have to pay Rs.500 deposit.
 Meanwhile, Dual Band (ONU) drop wire, installation charges won’t be included in the first-time installation costs.